Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Global existence and uniqueness for weakly dissipative systems

 \subsection{The stochastic Brusselator}

 Here we study a stochastic perturbation of the so-called \emph{Brusselator}.
 This model appears in the study of \emph{chemical morphogenetic processes} (see e.g.\ \cite{PL68,PN71,Tu90}) and in \emph{autocatalytic reactions} (see e.g.\ \cite{AO78,B95}).
-For historical notes and examples of autocatalytic reactions that can be modeled by using the Brusselator, we refer to the introduction of \cite{YZ12}.
-Let us mention that the chemical scheme of such reactions reads as follows
+For historical notes and examples of autocatalytic reactions that can be modelled by using the Brusselator, the reader is referred to the introduction of \cite{YZ12}.
+Stochastic perturbations of this model can be used to model thermal fluctuations and/or small-scale turbulence.
+Here we consider the stochastic Brusselator (with transport noise and superlinear diffusion), i.e.\ \eqref{eq:reaction_diffusion_system} with $\ell=2$,